-This otherwise wasted space can be put to work with opaque plastic under bed storage containers, repurposed drawers, or even better, a bed with built-in storage compartments underneath that will help keep bedroom shoe clutter to a minimum.
+This otherwise wasted space can be put to work.
+Try opaque plastic under bed storage containers or repurposed drawers.
+Or, even better, buy a bed with built-in storage compartments underneath to help keep bedroom shoe clutter to a minimum.

 Looking for some more inspiration?
 Take a look at our 65 bedroom ideas for any style or size.